 Laws vary by state, Territory, Indian Reservation, and Washington, DC.
 Federal law classifies cannabis as a Schedule I substance, the same classification as heroin.
 The United States Supreme Court has

-ruled in Gonzales v.
-Raich that the federal government has the power to regulate and criminalize cannabis, even for medicinal purposes.
-The Department of Justicerecently allowed recognized Indian reservations to regulate marijuana within their reservation.
-However, despite the Department of Justice stating that federally recognized Indian reservations have the right to regulate cannabis on their land, the Department of Justice’s agency, the Drug Enforcement Administration has been raiding and destroying cannabis crops on several reservations creating a double standard among U.S. enforcement agencies. |
+to regulate marijuana within their reservation.
+However, despite the Department of Justice stating that federally recognized Indian reservations have the right to regulate cannabis on their land, the Department of Justice’s agency, the Drug Enforcement Administration has been raiding and destroying cannabis crops on several reservations creating a double standard among U.S. enforcement agencies.

 Uruguay